DSpotDevelopers/mips-test-planning/integration-test-structure.md

    *  The References field contains links to MD files, clicking any of them opens the MD viewer with it.
 ## MD Viewer View

 The MD viewer opens when clicking a MD file link.
 It contains on the left links to the headings of the document and the full content on the right.
 Clicking any of the headings on the left scrolls the full content (in the middle) to the corresponding section.
 Also, scrolling the full content down or up highlights the corresponding heading on the left.
-Also when opening a given heading the address is updated in the address bar of the browser adding the heading id after #.
+Besides when opening a given heading the address is updated in the address bar of the browser adding the heading id after #.
 ## Extra

 * 404 View